N0NU/file-read-jump-line-nodejs/README.md

 jmp -4<br>
 acc +6<br>

-These instructions are visited in this order: nop +0  | 1<br>
+These instructions are visited in this order:<br>
+nop +0  | 1<br>
 acc +1  | 2, 8(!)<br>
 jmp +4  | 3<br>